Diffusion™ Cloud restricts the ability to perform actions to

 A client session is assigned roles in the following ways:

-If the client session connects to the Diffusion server anonymously, the
+If the client session connects to Diffusion Cloud anonymously, the

 client session is assigned the default assigned roles for the ANONYMOUS principal.